 A television reality “star” walks into a shop… followed by their entourage… and a film crew…

 4.)
 Farce.
-Definitions of comedic sub-genres can tend to be moving targets as modern comedians are far less concerned with generic purity than our ancestors, but I tend to think of farce as comedy that explicitly considers some aspect of the human experience and holds it up for playful ridicule or examination.
+Definitions of comedic sub-genres can tend to be moving targets as modern comedians are far less concerned with genre purity than our ancestors, but I tend to think of farce as comedy that explicitly considers some aspect of the human experience and holds it up for playful ridicule or examination.
 Farce will often deploy the comedic “curve of absurdity” that starts with familiar behavior that gradually escalates to the point of plausible implausibility.
 Exaggeration is often the hallmark of this comedic approach that may also contain broad physical comedy and slapstick.
 While we might recognize the art products or source material in a parody, we are more likely to recognize ourselves and our kin in a farce.

 A customer walks into a shop… after attempting unsuccessfully to make a small purchase with an array of complex digital, online and cell phone-related apps, they finally give up and offer cash…

 5.)
 Satire.
 This comedic approach rightly feels more overtly political as it tends to hold up human institutions for scrutiny.
 These institutions can be literal brick and mortar organizations such as big banks, the stock market, or the DMV (Department of Motor Vehicles), but can also be common experiences and human-made practices such as marriage, religion or electioneering.
 Historically, much of the power and danger of comedy (and even more specifically, unscripted comedy) has belonged to this realm where it can threaten systems of power, hierarchy and oppression.
 Subsequently, governments have attempted to ban such work or limit its scope through forbidding the portrayal of clergy, the use of actresses, or creating unflattering depictions of the crown (or even wearing specific regal colors of fabric).
 It is certainly possible for satire to be used to “punch down,” but this generally feels mean-spirited and politically “conservative” (in that in doing so it is seeking to maintain rather than question the “conserve” or status quo).
-Punching Up towards formidable and powerful targets more typically serve as the norm.
+Punching Up towards formidable and powerful targets more typically serves as the norm.

 A hungry working-class customer walks into an effete shop filled with wildly expensive and ultimately useless gadgets that can in no way help them with their current needs…